 A: Here is a list of priorities when selecting F-GAP students:

-- The student is a US citizen or permanent resident who comes from an ethnic group that is underrepresented in the mathematical sciences.
-Traditionally, these are students who are African American, Latina/o – Hispanic, American Indian – Native American, Alaskan Native or Pacific Islander.
+Highest Priority: The student is a US citizen or permanent resident who comes from an ethnic group that is underrepresented in the mathematical sciences.
+According to NSF guidelines these are students who are African American, Latinx-Hispanic, American Indian – Native American, Alaskan Native or Pacific Islander.
 Please note that although the F-GAP program is generally limited to US citizens or permanent residents, exceptions may be made in the case of DACA students or certain other categories of undocumented students.
 Please contact David Goldberg or Phil Kutzko (addresses below) to discuss individual cases.

 Lower Priority: The student is not in one of the highest priority minority groups listed above but is a US citizen or permanent resident, has attended a US high school, and

-- comes from an ethnic group, family and/or region that has had little prior experience with doctoral study in the mathematical sciences.
+- comes from an ethnic group, family and/or region that has had little prior experience with doctoral study in the mathematical sciences and

-- Meets all four basic criteria listed above but would be unlikely to pursue graduate study in a mathematical science without benefiting from the F-GAP program.
+- meets the first three basic criteria listed above but would be unlikely to pursue graduate study in a mathematical science without benefiting from the F-GAP program.

 David and Phil will be happy to discuss individual cases with you before you submit a nomination.

 Q: If the student is not now presently an Alliance Scholar, can I nominate them at the same time that I recommend them for F-GAP

 Q: May I recommend a student who meets the basic criteria listed above but is not now presently in school?